-With increasing competition in the business and tech space, a key differentiator that gives an edge to organizations is faster delivery to market, superior customer experience, and constant innovation.
+With increasing competition in the business and tech space, a key differentiator that gives an edge to organizations is faster delivery to the market, superior customer experience, and constant innovation.
 Companies that integrate DevOps practices can deliver higher performance with greater speed, more functionalities, and innovation.

-In addition to this, adapting to an agile environment from the traditional sequential waterfall model has come handy for the organizations, enabling a quick turnaround time by incorporating iterations at any stage of the project.
+In addition to this, adapting to an agile environment from the traditional sequential waterfall model has come handy for organizations, enabling a quick turnaround time by incorporating iterations at any stage of the project.

-Agile methodology is a practice that encourages the continuous iteration of development and testing throughout the software development life cycle of a project.
+Agile methodology is a practice that encourages the continuous iteration of development and DevOps testing throughout the software development life cycle of a project.
 Continuous feedback and continuous iterations have led to continuous integration (CI) and continuous deployment (CD).

-While development and operations are crucial stages of a product development process, another important stage is testing.
-Earlier, companies used to follow traditional testing methodology, which is performed in a phased manner, following a top-down approach wherein the completion of one phase of testing lead to another phase.
+While development and operations are crucial stages of a product development process, another important stage is DevOps testing.
+Earlier, companies used to follow traditional testing methodology, which is performed in a phased manner, following a top-down approach wherein the completion of one phase of DevOps testing leads to another phase.
 It used manual test suites for each feature to ensure that the entire software is working fine, especially after every development or iteration to fix any bugs/errors.

 However, with the agile methodology software development, companies have been able to achieve better as well as accurate results.
-The modern approach for testing promotes face-to-face interactions rather than documentation, offers effective and efficient risk management with rapid product delivery, along with optimum quality.
+The modern approach for DevOps testing promotes face-to-face interactions rather than documentation, offers effective and efficient risk management with rapid product delivery, along with optimum quality.

 Continuous integration (CI) is a development practice where developers integrate code into a shared repository frequently to render updated codes for a product several times a day.
 The main purpose of using Continuous Integration is to minimize integration time to accelerate time-to-market.

-One of the key drivers for using CI to its fullest potential is automation testing.
-Each integration can be verified by an automated build and automated tests that have good coverage, run fast and give accurate results.
+One of the key drivers for using CI to its fullest potential is automation DevOps testing.
+Each integration can be verified by an automated build and automated tests that have good coverage, run fast, and give accurate results.
 Though it is not imperative to use automated tests for CI, it is typically implied for enhanced results.

 Continuous Delivery (CD)

 Continuous Delivery (CD) is the natural extension of Continuous Integration (CI), an approach in which teams ensure that every version, feature, and functionality of a software is error-less and ready to be deployed with the push of a button.
-It harnesses the power of an automated approach to deploy quickly and successfully.
+It harnesses the power of an automated approach to deploying quickly and successfully.

 The main aim of Continuous Delivery (CD) is to deliver successful builds- including new features, configurations, bug fixes, and updates – into pre-decided target environments such as QA, UAT, and production.